sergio11/fitflextv_android/README.md

 We express our deep appreciation to [Freepik](https://www.freepik.es/) for generously providing the resources used in this project.
 <div> Icons and images takes from <a href="https://www.freepik.com" title="Freepik"> Freepik </a> from <a href="https://www.flaticon.es/" title="Flaticon">www.flaticon.es'</a></div>

+A heartfelt thank you to the creators of the [JetFit repository](https://github.com/TheChance101/tv-samples/tree/JetFit/JetFit) for providing such an invaluable starting point for Jetpack Compose for TV.
+Your work has been incredibly inspiring and instrumental in shaping the development of this project.

+The resources, examples, and insights provided in the JetFit repository served as a foundational reference, enabling us to build and expand upon your excellent groundwork.
+Your contributions have significantly accelerated our journey and enriched our understanding of creating seamless TV applications using Jetpack Compose. 📺✨

+Thank you for sharing your expertise and for your dedication to advancing the Jetpack Compose ecosystem for TV.
+Your efforts have made a real difference!